Copyright (c) 2025 Sigrun May,

 n_cluster_cols: Number of columns in ``x_clusters``.

-n_inf_cols: Number of columns in ``x_informative``.
+n_inf_cols: Number of columns in ``x_standalone_informative``.

-n_noise_cols: Number of columns in ``x_noise``.
+n_noise_cols: Number of columns in ``x_standalone_noise``.

 Returns:

-names, informative_idx, noise_idx, cluster_indices, anchor_idx
+names, informative_idx, noise_idx, cluster_indices, anchor_idx,

 """